-You'll notice in the code above for paragraph and some header rules we gave our text some extra space.
-With just the right amount of space between the lines, the eye can follow the text much more easily, but not too much!
-By setting your line-heights to a few more percentages (or em or pixels) more than the "auto" line-height for the font size, you'll find the text much easier to scan online.
-Also, add a little extra margin-bottom spacing to your paragraph rule.
-This will automatically add a natural definition to each paragraph without the need for adding in hard return breaks (<br />).
-You'll need to experiment with this on your own, as each font family will work with different line-height settings and font-sizes.

-Many of the links in our theme are going to be custom designed, based on the nav tag's id attribute they are located in.
-Still, I've gone ahead and decided to adjust my basic link or a:href settings.
-I like my links to be bold and like them to stand out, but they should not have a distracting underline.
-However, I do feel the underline is an essential part of what people expect a link to have, so if they do decide to move the mouse over to any of the bold text, an underline will appear and they'll immediately know it's a link.

-I've set the font-weight and text-decoration properties for my links by using the following code:

-...

-a {font-family: Helvetica, Arial, sans-serif; font-size: 100%; color: #666; font-weight: 100; text-decoration: none;}

-a:hover { color: #444; text-decoration: underline;}

-...

-What just happened?
+We added some additional styling for font sizing.
+You’ll notice that we’ve also included some styling for margins as well, to give our text some extra space where it’s needed.

 As you can see, in the code examples above, the only em size we used was in the body rule.
 The rest of our header, paragraph and other typography based rules rely on upping or downing the font size based on percentages.
 100% = 0.9em and so 90% would size down the font a tad while 280% sizes the font up considerably.
 Now, if our client asks to just "bump down" (or up) the size on everything "a little" all we have to do is change the main em size in the body rule.
 Everything else will size up or down, relatively based on the percentage we assigned it.
 Easy!

-We then moved on to using percentages to help us with the line-height property and also made sure our a href links stand out with a different font-family, yet still have the familiar underline appear on :hover.There's just one other minor type of text that I usually like to handle at this point, even though, technically, it doesn't have to do with typography.
+We then moved on to using percentages to help us with the line-height property and also made sure our a href links stand out with a different font-family, yet still have the familiar underline appear on :hover.

+Using ems and percentages in this way is also far better for accessibility than using pixels, as it means that if a user has set their browser to resize text this will be applied across our theme, and not be overridden by any pixel-based text styling.

+The final stage in styling our text is to deal with text we want to hide from browsers with CSS turned on, while making them visible to screen readers and search engine bots.

 Time for action: Handling search engine bots/screen reader text:

-You'll note in the HTML5 markup, I have several headers and hgroups assigned a class called screen-text.
-This is text that I don't intend a user who's viewing the styled site in a browser to see but makes things clear for text screen readers and may have some SEO benefits.
-I simply move this text out of the way with a quick class:...
+You'll note in the HTML5 markup, we have several headers and hgroups assigned a class called .screen-text.
+This is text that users viewing the styled site in a browser won’t see but makes things clear for text screen readers and may have some SEO benefits.
+Let’s add the styling for it.

+In the TYPOGRAPHY section of your stylesheet, add the following:

 /* Text meant only for screen readers */

 .screen-text{

 position: absolute;

 left: -5000em;

-}...
+}

+Save your style.css file.

 What just happened?